m0squdev/gnomeport/README.md

 - The scripts do not handle all possible GNOME configurations.
 - Some exported configurations may not work correctly when imported on a different system or GNOME version.

-## Contributing

-Contributions to improve these scripts or extend their functionality are welcome.
-Please submit issues or pull requests on the project's repository.

-## License

-[Insert your chosen license here]